Diversity Terms & Definitions

 Racism (Internalized) — the personal conscious or subconscious acceptance of the dominant society’s views, stereotypes and biases of one’s ethnic or racial group.
 It gives rise to patterns of thinking, feeling and behaving that result in discriminating, minimizing, criticizing, finding fault, invalidating, and hating oneself and others in ones group, while simultaneously valuing the dominant culture.

 Racism (Interpersonal) — actions that perpetuate inequalities on the basis of race during personal or group interaction.
 Such behaviors may be intentional or unintentional; unintentional acts may be racist in their consequence.

 Racism (Institutional) — laws, customs, traditions, policies, and practices that systematically result in inequalities in a society.
 It also involves the use of power to oppress those that resist the system’s values.
 This is the institutionalization of personal racism.

-Whiteness - the location of structural advantage, of race privilege, a ‘standpoint,’ a place from which White people look at ourselves, at others, and at society.
+Whiteness — the location of structural advantage, of race privilege, a ‘standpoint,’ a place from which white people look at themselves, at others, and at society.